Submit to the journal

 We recognise that it is not always clear whether learning is just new to you, or new to others as well.
 We are keen to ensure we support contributions that bring new learning to light wherever it has been inspired.
 A key point to consider before starting to write is whether you have some key learning points you want to share.
 Share this with us in your original expression of interest and, where needed, we can provide support to explore what your angle is.
 It may be that what is new is the people who have contributed to the learning, rather than the learning itself e.g. a collaborative piece that draws in the voices of all involved.

-Is my paper the right length?
+Is your manuscript the right length?